FreeBSD 13.2 / 12.4 – Stable

 Rate It

 FreeBSD is an advanced computer operating system used to power modern servers, desktops, and embedded platforms.
-A big group has frequently developed it for more than thirty years.
+A large community has continually developed it for more than thirty years.

-Its advanced networking, security, and storage features have made FreeBSD the platform of selection for most of the busiest websites and most pervasive embedded networking and storage devices.
+Its advanced networking, security, and storage features have made this platform of choice for many of the busiest websites and most pervasive embedded networking and storage devices.

-FreeBSD includes kernel support for stateful IP firewalling, in addition to other services, such as IP proxy gateways, access control lists, necessary access control, jail-based virtual hosting, and cryptographically protected storage.
+FreeBSD includes kernel support for stateful IP firewalling, as well as other services.
+Such as IP proxy gateways, access control lists, mandatory access control, jail-based virtual hosting, and cryptographically protected storage.

-FreeBSD additionally includes support for encryption software programs, safe shells, Kerberos authentication, “virtual servers” created using jails, chroot-ing services to limit application software access to the file system, and Secure RPC services.
-And as well as the access lists for services that support TCP wrappers.
+FreeBSD also includes support for encryption software, secure shells, Kerberos authentication, “virtual servers” created using jails, chroot-ing services to restrict application access to the file system, and Secure RPC facilities.
+And in addition the access lists for services that support TCP wrappers.

 Features:

 • Internet services.
-Many Internet Service Providers (ISPs) find FreeBSD ultimate, running WWW, Usenet news, FTP, Email, and other services.
-The ready-to-run program just like the Apache webserver or the ProFTPD FTP server makes it simple to arrange an enterprise or community-centered ISP.
+Many Internet Service Providers (ISPs) find FreeBSD ideal, running WWW, Usenet news, FTP, Email, and other services.
+Ready-to-run software like the Apache web server or the ProFTPD FTP server makes it easy to set up a business or community-centered ISP.

 • X Window workstation.
-Free X program (X.Org) comes with the system. nVidia offers native drivers for their high-performance graphics hardware, and the industry-standard Motif and OpenGL libraries are supported.
-Both the KDE and GNOME desktop environments take pleasure in full support.
-Also provide office suite performance, with additional good performance available within the OpenOffice.Org and TextMaker products.
+Free X software (X.Org) comes with the system. nVidia offers native drivers for their high-performance graphics hardware, and the industry standard Motif and OpenGL libraries are supported.
+Both the KDE and GNOME desktop environments enjoy full support.
+Also provides office suite functionality, with further good functionality available in the OpenOffice.Org and TextMaker products.

 • Networking.
 From packet filtering to routing to name service, FreeBSD can turn any PC into an Internet firewall, email host, print server, PC/NFS server, and more.

-• Software improvement.
-A collection of improvement tools comes with Free BSD, together with the GNU C/C++ compiler and debugger.
-You can even select from various popular and highly effective editors, akin to XEmacs and Vim.
+• Software development.
+A suite of development tools comes with included the GNU C/C++ compiler and debugger.
+You can also choose from a wide range of popular and powerful editors, such as XEmacs and Vim.

-• Net browsing.
-An actual UNIX workstation makes an excellent Internet surfboard.
-Firefox and Opera are available for critical web users.
-Surf the web, publish your web pages, read Usenet news, and send and receive an email on your desktop.
+• Net surfing.
+A real UNIX workstation makes a great Internet surfboard.
+Firefox and Opera are available for serious web users.
+Surf the web, publish your web pages, read Usenet news, and send and receive email on your desktop.

-• And a lot more.
-Accounting, action games, MIS databases, scientific visualization, video conferencing, Internet relay chat (IRC), home automation, multiuser dungeons, bulletin board systems, image scanning, and more are all made use of for this OS as we speak.
+• And much more.
+Accounting, action games, MIS databases, scientific visualization, video conferencing, Internet relay chat (IRC), home automation, multiuser dungeons, bulletin board systems, image scanning, and more are all real uses for this OS today.

 Minimum Hardware Requirements